betaglot/plantabeta/docs/dev/Pylanter.md

 You can't speak about Via or Moto by themselves.

-An Element is an Object of PutPlant.
+An Element is an Object of Put(Plant).

-- BetaElement and PutPlantElement have been confused.
-Beta can be applied to Climbing, PutPlant can not.
+- BetaElement and Put(Plant)Element have been confused.
+Beta can be applied to Climbing, Put(Plant) can not.
 You don't need Beta to climb.
 Beta is an abstraction layer on top of Climbing or Planting.
 Beta is the observation

 - BetaScore